gridai/grid-docs/platform/about-these-features/multi-node.md

 # Multi-node training (Beta)

 This is a currently an experimental feature.
-We welcome the community to try it out and provide feedback to <Product email here>.
+We welcome the community to try it out and provide feedback to product@grid.ai.
 Multi-node or distributed training allows you to train a single model across more than one machine.

 {% hint style="info" %}
 **Note:** At this time multi-node training is only supported for the Lightning framework.